 Dolton is a medium-sized village located in the state of Illinois.
 With a population of 22,348 people and five constituent neighborhoods, Dolton is the 107th largest community in Illinois.

 Dolton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dolton is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dolton who work in office and administrative support (18.36%), sales jobs (13.70%), and management occupations (6.23%).
+There are especially a lot of people living in Dolton who work in office and administrative support (17.74%), healthcare suport services (8.87%), and sales jobs (8.60%).

-The per capita income in Dolton in 2010 was $20,124, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $80,496 for a family of four.
+The per capita income in Dolton in 2018 was $22,003, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,012 for a family of four.
 However, Dolton contains both very wealthy and poor people as well.

 The people who call Dolton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dolton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dolton include German, Italian, English, and Irish.
+Important ancestries of people in Dolton include African, Irish, German, Polish, and Nigerian.

 The most common language spoken in Dolton is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Polish and Italian.